 Each chapter includes recipes based on the time period or the various countries and cultures that cultivate vanilla worldwide.
 The book concludes with great tips and recipes for using vanilla in sweet and savory dishes.
 Vanilla is a must-have resource for everyone who loves good food!

-Please note: Unless part of a larger order, this item may be shipped via USPS Priority Mail.
-(Please indicate if you prefer that we ship via Media Mail and reduce your shipping fee.
-This only applies if you are ordering just books.)
+NOTE: This item will be shipped via USPS Priority Mail.
+Please indicate if you prefer that we ship via Media Mail and reduce your shipping fee.
+Please note, we can only reduce fees on orders paid via credit card (NOT PayPal).
+Also, only books can be shipped via Media Mail.